opconWizard/opcon-docs/docs/Files/Database-Information/Failover-Scenarios.md

 ##### Startup Process Flows

-Based on the above configuration values, the following process flows indicate SMAServMan\'s expected behavior.
+Based on the above configuration values, the following process flows indicate SMAServMan's expected behavior.

 ###### Synchronization Failure

-The following table presents the general steps when the Primary and Secondary SMAServMan\'s fail to synchronize.
+The following table presents the general steps when the Primary and Secondary SMAServMan's fail to synchronize.

   ----------------------------------------------------------------------------------------------------------------------------- ----------------------------------------------------------------------------------------------------------------------------------
   ![White pencil/paper icon on gray circular background](../../Resources/Images/note-icon(48x48).png "Note icon")   **NOTE:** [The Secondary SMAServMan.ini file is configured not to failover when there is a synchronization failure.]